fionnydarmawan/cse15l-lab-reports/LabReport3.md

 I found this command from chatGPT.
 This command was one of the examples that chatGPT gave from my original prompt.

 <img src="grepe.png" width="300" height="100">

+Based on this output, I used the command on my terminal and changed the pattern and the directory the one that I intended to use.

 ## 4) `grep -v` command: